defnotkevz/zettelkasten/xWord.md

 All Tools Page

-# design changes

-- divide the navbar
-- main dashboard redesign
+- dashboard has to be redesigned
+- pro mode change to gradient
+- chatsonic ui, ui inspo, want our signature
-- renaming all the products
+-
-- the green color looks weird

 ## Use Cases